thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 }
 ```

-Output example for a successful update+delete operation within a transaction:
+- Output sample for a successful update+delete operation within a transaction:
 ```javascript
 {
 	"EventType": "Blogs_MyEntities",